Research Team (continued)

 Dr. David Savitz is Professor of Epidemiology in the Brown University School of Public Health with joint appointments as a Professor of Obstetrics and Gynecology and Pediatrics in the Alpert Medical School.
 His epidemiologic research has addressed a wide range of topics including exposures to physical and chemical hazards in the workplace and community, health impact of exposures associated with military deployment, environmental effects of energy development, risks from environmental exposures during pregnancy, and drinking water safety.
 He has authored more than 400 papers in professional journals and is the editor or author of four books on environmental epidemiology.
 He is an elected member of the National Academy of Medicine.
 Dr. Savitz is a consultant on PRESTO who advises on topics related to pregnancy loss.

-Dr. Ugochinyere Vivian Ukah is an Assistant Research Investigator, Pregnancy & Child Research Centre, Health Partners Institute, USA and an Affiliate Assistant Professor, School of Public Health, University of Minnesota, USA.
-She is Nigeria-Canadian and completed her postdoctoral fellowship, funded by Fonds de la recherche en santé du Québec (FRQS), at the Department of Epidemiology, Biostatistics, and Occupational Health at McGill University.
-Her research focuses on the short- and long-term outcomes of pregnancy complications, and development, and validation of prediction models in maternal and perinatal health, and examining racial disparities in perinatal outcomes.
-Dr Ukah holds a Master’s degree in Public Health (Health services research) from the University of Sheffield, England and a PhD in Reproductive and Developmental Sciences from the University of British Columbia, Canada.
+Dr. Ugochinyere Vivian Ukah is Assistant Professor in the Department of Medicine and the Division of Clinical Epidemiology at McGill University.
+She is Nigerian-Canadian.
+She completed her postdoctoral fellowship, funded by Fonds de la recherche en santé du Québec (FRQS), at the Department of Epidemiology, Biostatistics, and Occupational Health at McGill University.
+Her research focuses on short- and long-term effects of pregnancy complications, and the development and validation of prediction models in perinatal health.
+In PRESTO, she examines racial discrimination and risk of reproductive and perinatal outcomes.
+Dr. Ukah holds a PhD in Reproductive and Developmental Sciences from the University of British Columbia, Canada.

-Dr. Diana Ceballos is an Assistant Professor and Director of the Exposure Biology Research Laboratory in the Department of Environmental Health at the Boston University School of Public Health.
+Dr. Diana Ceballos is an Assistant Professor in the Department of Environmental & Occupational Health Sciences at the University of Washington School of Public Health.
 She is an exposure science expert and certified industrial hygienist with 15 years of experience in environmental health studies, worked at the National Institute of Occupational Safety and Health, and was a Harvard JPB Environmental Health fellow.
-She received her doctoral degree in Environmental and Occupational Hygiene from the University of Washington, her Master of Science in Atmospheric Chemistry from the University of Nevada, and a Bachelor of Science in Chemical Engineering from the Universidad Pontificia Bolivariana in Colombia.
+She received her PhD in Environmental and Occupational Hygiene from the University of Washington, her Master of Science in Atmospheric Chemistry from the University of Nevada, and a Bachelor of Science in Chemical Engineering from the Universidad Pontificia Bolivariana in Colombia.
 She is the Principal Investigator of the HUD-funded RECLEAN Pilot Study.

 To enroll in PRESTO, please click here.